• Skip to primary navigation

 Below is a collection of my favorite camping and backpacking gear for couples.
 This gear is made with two people in mind!

 Want more gear ideas?
-Check out my picks for the best women’s hiking shoes + boots, camping gear for women, tips for camping in the rain, and the best gifts for campers.
+Check out my picks for the best backpacking gear, hiking gear for men, the best women's hiking shoes + boots, camping gear for women, tips for camping in the rain, and the best gifts for campers and national park lovers.

 Setting Up Camp for Two